sam563/MissionSQFManager/README.md

 By default when a file is loaded the relative position field is populated by the combined center of all loaded objects.
 The user can define their own relative position by inputting each axis split with a comma.

+#### Find Center
+When clicked the relative position input field will automatically be determined by the center of all objects.

 #### Order By Class Name
 If checked the objects will be ordered alphanumerically by their classname.